CG21 - Bachelor of Engineering Technology

 Course Overview

-As a Bachelor of Engineering Technology student, you will integrate skills in problem-solving, teamwork and communications to develop and demonstrate technical capabilities in your chosen field of Civil, Electrical, Mechanical or Aircraft Maintenance Engineering.
+As a Bachelor of Engineering Technology student, you will integrate skills in problem-solving, sustainable development, teamwork and communications to develop and demonstrate technical capabilities in your chosen field of Civil, Electrical, Mechanical or Aircraft Maintenance Engineering.
 This CQUniversity Engineering course incorporates Project-Based Learning, providing you with the opportunity to learn in context, in formal and informal learning environments such as workshops, classes and project studios.
 Teamwork and problem-solving skills are learned alongside technical content in exciting real-world engineering contexts.

-The course consists of a common first-year unit after which you will select your Major in either Civil Engineering (Structural or Municipal Transportation), Electrical Engineering (Electrical Control or Electrical Power), Mechanical Engineering (Design or Energy), Aircraft Maintenance Engineering (Avionics or Mechanical).
+The course consists of a common first-year unit after which you will select your Major in either Civil Engineering (Structural or Municipal Transportation), Electrical Engineering (Electrical Control or Electrical Power), Mechanical Engineering (Design or Energy), or Aircraft Maintenance Engineering (Avionics or Mechanical).

 Civil, Electrical and Mechanical Majors of this course are available in online mode, allowing you the flexibility to study if you are in a remote location or if you are working and cannot attend face-to-face classes.
 If you are studying online, you will attend residential schools associated with some units in the course in order to develop practical skills and to network with staff and students in the course.
 You will also interact with staff and students via online unit websites.